 Probable undeveloped reserves have been assigned in areas where the reserves can be estimated with less certainty.
 It is equally likely that that the actual remaining quantities recovered will be greater or less than the proved plus probable reserves.
 In most instances probable undeveloped reserves have been assigned on lands in the area with existing producing wells but there is some uncertainty as to whether they are directly analogous to the producing accumulation or pool.
-Sproule and GLJ have collectively assigned 3.0 MMBoe of probable undeveloped reserves in the Reports with \$29.4 million of associated undiscounted capital, of which \$11.8 million is forecast to be spent in the first two years.
+GLJ has assigned 2,369 MMBoe of probable undeveloped reserves in the Report with \$9.4 million of associated undiscounted capital, of which \$8.3 million is forecast to be spent in the first two years.